QuentinRa/blog.quentinra.dev/info/linux/scripts/index.md

 </div><div>

-Fortunately, you got a command called <kbd>test</kbd> which is taking a condition, and returning 0 if true, 1 otherwise.
+Fortunately, you got a command called <kbd>test</kbd> which is taking a condition, and returning 0 if true, and 1 otherwise.
 This command has a shortcut: <kbd>[]</kbd> which is doing the exact same thing.

 ```bash
 if test toto == toto; then